reactivecore/rc-circe-json-schema/Readme.md

 - Implementing JSON Schema 2020-12
 - All tests of the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) passing (except `unknownKeyword.json`, `vocabulary.json`)

-  **Update:** Some tests in newer versions of the Test Suite are failing.

 - You can bring your own Downloader (using Tagless Final Pattern)

 ## Known Limitations

 - `dynamicRef` and `dynamicAnchor` are very rough implemented, do not trust them.
-- Unknown Keywords are ignored and won't be serialized.
+- Unknown Keywords are ignored and won't be serialized again.
 - No support for `$vocabulary`
 - JSON Pointers to elements outside of `$defs` are not fully implemented, except when required by the test suite.
 - Only JSON Schema 2020-12 and one Circe-Version supported so far.